Healthy and Unhealthy Food Worksheet

 Examples of healthy and unhealthy food

-To help you avoid the pitfalls of unhealthy eating and stay on track with a healthy diet, here are some examples of healthy and unhealthy foods:
+To help your clients avoid the pitfalls of unhealthy eating and stay on track with a healthy diet, here are some examples of healthy and unhealthy foods:

-Discover examples of food that nourish and fortify your body with every bite.
-Your diet should include some of these:
+Here are examples of food that nourish and fortify the body with every bite.
+Your client's diet should include some of these:

 - Fruits: Fruits are packed with essential vitamins, minerals, and fiber.
 They promote overall health and reduce the risk of chronic diseases.
 Examples include apples, which are rich in antioxidants, and berries, known for their high vitamin C content.